pprotschka/kapow-grunt/README.md

           theme-name/
             assets/
                 css/
+                fonts/
+                icons/
                 img/
                 js/
       node_modules/
+      provision/
       reports/
       static/
+      vendor/

 However, with the exception of the `bower_components`, `grunt` and `node_modules` folders you can alter these paths in  `gruntfile.js` to suit your specific needs if you're dropping Kapow!
 Grunt into your own project structure.

-Kapow!'s Grunt set-up has several features commented out by default such as code linting and documentation generation.
+The default Kapow!
+Grunt configuration has several features commented out by default such as code linting and documentation generation.
 Take a look at the following files to:

 - `gruntfile.js` alter the main configuration
 - `grunt/default.js` choose what runs as part of the main build task